Knightfall01/axyl-iso/README.md

 When you boot up Axyl, you will be greeted by a welcome screen to install the OS.
 You can install right away, or just try out Axyl in the live boot.

 i3 is Axyl's default window manager.
-You can install up to seven WMs from the ISO.
+You can install up to two WMs as of now from the ISO.
+Soon you install more from the iso.

 Axyl offers several WMs:
 - i3